DryreL/GAD1004_Lab/README.md

 5. **Maze Game**: This project adds a sense of atmosphere and challenge with a 3D maze where players navigate using a flashlight, highlighting lighting techniques and level design.

-6. **Ready-made 3D Game**: Students dive deeper into character animations by using a ready-made game asset, retargeting character animations, and making additional modifications to personalize the project.
+6. **Ready-Made 3D Game**: Students dive deeper into character animations by using a ready-made game asset, retargeting character animations, and making additional modifications to personalize the project.

 ## Installation & Setup